jferrel7/mtd-front-end-docs/repository/index.md

 Once you are in the directory where you would like the repo stored via a command prompt.
 Type `git clone https://{insert_bitbucket_username}@bitbucket.org/jferrell/mtd-shared-checkout.git`

+Enter your password when prompted.

 You can now change to the mtd-shared-checkout directory to verify you have the files.

 ### Commits

-Before doing any work, it's best to pull down any changes from Bitbucket.
+Before doing any work on the repo, it's best to pull down any changes from Bitbucket that have been added by other developers.
 Type `git pull origin master`.

 As we are working across many sites, it is helpful for commit messages to include the site you are working on.
-For example, `git commit -m 'troybilt: product detail template complete'
+For example, `git commit -m 'troybilt: product detail template complete'`